awoo424/algotrading/docs/source/integrated-strategy.rst

 Baseline model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+| We have created the *Baseline model* example to demonstrate how we could generate signals using a technical
-| The implementation of the baseline model could be found in :code:`integrated-strategy/baseline.py`.
+  analysis strategy, then filter it by macroeconomic data and sentiment labels.
+The implementation of the baseline model could be found in :code:`integrated-strategy/baseline.py`.

-| *WIP*
+| The workflow of the baseline model is as follows:

+* Generate the signals dataframe using a technical analysis strategy (e.g. MACD)
+* Pass the signals to the macroeconomic filter
+* Pass the signals to the sentiment filter
+* Backtest with the filtered signals dataframe

 Machine learning approach
 --------------------------------------